Policy Improvement

 Adding Training Data

 Training data can also directly be added to a policy by clicking the 'Add Data' button in the Training Data tab.
-Here, data can either be provided one at a time by providing the example and compliance status or by uploading a file containing a larger set of datapoints.
-Adding training data will also prompt you to regenerate the rest of your training data so that it's better aligned to the uploaded data.
+Here, data can either be provided one at a time by providing the example and compliance status (”Add Manually”) or by uploading a file containing a larger set of datapoints (”Upload Datapoints”).

 Editing Datapoints